techbliss/NAS_DNS_AUTOMAPPER/README.md

 # **Nas Auto mapper**

 Windows Nas auto mapper is a simple systray and GUI screen app for windows.
 It is coded with Python 2.7 and PyQt5.
-It fixes the lack of auto remapping network folders after rebooting windows, and are focued on mapping NAS via there DNS name.
+It fixes the lack of auto remapping network folders after rebooting windows, and are focused on mapping NAS via there DNS name.

 Installer does not depend on either python or Qt installations.